ItzBlueBerries/Gastropods/README.md

 ### Primal

 Primal is the fourth gastropod to be created in the mod and the second defensive one.
 They have a snake confidant.
+They'll also eat Meat.
+Primarily used for getting the Queen to move.
+(Not Gastropods)

 ![Primal](Files/Images/primal.png)

 ### Powder

 Powder is the fifth gastropod to be created in the mod and the first to have kings & queens that do not have more than one confidant.
 They have a snowball confidant.
+They'll also eat Veggies & Fruit.
+Primarily used for getting the Queen to move.

 ![Powder](Files/Images/powder.gif)